Grade 2 waterproofing has changed in the new revision of the british standard, BS8102 - 2022.

 If you have a cavity drain system you should always have an external system to stop lime, calcium carbonate coming in from the ground and calcium hydroxide coming from the cement in the new structure.
 Lime entering a cavity drain system will cause blockages and will need regular servicing and cleaning.

 The options for the second form of waterproofing are external coatings, sheet membranes, cement tanking.
-Additives in block infill do not work.
+Additives in block infill or permanent formwork do not prevent leaks and cannot comply with the BS8102 for buildability and repairability leaving the designers liable in the event of damp or water penetration.

 Why should I work with MacLennan?